 Shower curtains that contain PVC or other types of plastic aren’t just bad for your health, they’re bad for the environment, too, considering the vast array of environmental impacts that come from plastic products (and because they aren’t recyclable).

 So if you want to protect your health and the environment, you’ll want to opt for a plastic-free shower curtain.
 And, the good news is that you have several different options based on your budget and personal tastes.

 This article may contain compensated/affiliate links.
 See our full disclosure here.

 Plastic Free Shower Curtain Options

-A non plastic shower curtain may sound like a strange concept at first, but in practice, there are plenty alternatives that keep the water where it’s supposed to be – and look a whole lot better while doing so!
+A non-plastic shower curtain may sound like a strange concept at first, but in practice, there are plenty of alternatives that keep the water where it’s supposed to be – and look a whole lot better while doing so!